Addressing intramolecular vibrational redistribution in a single molecule through pump and probe surface-enhanced vibrational spectroscopy: Discussion and conclusion

 In conclusion, we have presented a theoretical framework based on cavity quantum electrodynamics that addresses the characterization of intramolecular vibrational redistribution within surface-enhanced pump-and-probe vibrational spectroscopy.
 A key result of our work is the generalization of the molecular optomechanics description of SERS to include the effect of anharmonic couplings between the vibrations of a molecule that gives rise to IVR.
-In the future, this framework could be extended to accurately model more sophisticated pump and probe schemes involving, e.g., pulsed sum-frequency generation \cite{bell2025coherent} or stimulated Raman scattering \cite{jakob2024accelerated}.
-Another important insight of our work is the application of our framework to two relevant pump-and-probe configurations, based on infrared and visible pumping, respectively, and on probing with incoherent anti-Stokes SERS.
-For both configurations, we have identified clear signatures that enable to characterize individual IVR pathways.
-Our results suggest that these signatures can be accessible in a single molecule under current experimental conditions.
+In the future, this framework could be extended to accurately model more sophisticated pump and probe schemes involving, e.g., pulsed sum-frequency generation \autocite{bell2025coherent} or stimulated Raman scattering \autocite{jakob2024accelerated}.
+Another important result of our work is the application of our framework to two relevant pump-and-probe configurations, based on infrared and visible pumping, respectively, and on probing with incoherent anti-Stokes SERS.
+For both configurations, we have identified clear signatures that enable the characterization of individual IVR pathways.
+Our results suggest that these signatures could be accessible in a single molecule under realistic experimental conditions.
 We thus believe that this work can foster and guide the development of a new generation of vibrational spectroscopy experiments able to shed light on the complex relaxation dynamics of vibrations in molecules.